dhavalbhavsar/prototype-chat-application/README.md

 1) user_id = It's only made simple but better to use login via API then we can remove this.
 2) last_message_id = Which is to maintain and get the result of the list after that.
 It's an optional parameter.
 If it will not pass then return all messages.

+This one working prototype which allow to Direct use api and for that we allow Cross-Origin using middleware.